-At the time of approval of this Official Plan, portions of the Rural Municipality of West River remained under the Cornwall Area Special Planning Area Regulations.
-This Plan was prepared in conformance with Section 63(10) of these regulations.
-Wherever there may be any conflict between the policies of this Official Plan and the objectives of subsection 63(3) of the Special Planning Area Regulations, meeting those objectives shall take precedence.
+At the time of approval of this Official Plan, portions of the Municipality remained under the Cornwall Region Special Planning Area established under the Planning Act's Subdivision and Development Regulations (the "Regulations").
+This Plan was prepared in conformance with the Regulations.
+Wherever there may be any conflict between the policies of this Official Plan and the objectives of subsection 63(3) of the Regulations, the objectives in the Regulations shall take precedence.